 Q: WHEN SHOULD I BEGIN APPLYING FOR TUITION ASSISTANCE?

-A: You can begin the application process after January 1, 2016.
+A: You can begin the application process on January 16, 2018.
 Log on to FACTS to get started.
-You may also want to schedule a meeting with your tax advisor or take the necessary steps now to ensure that all required supporting documentation will be ready by May 6, 2016 deadline.
 Please note a $30 fee, payable to FACTS, is part of the tuition assistance application.

 Q: WILL CONFIDENTIALITY BE MAINTAINED?